Military aviation: Air forces

 An air force is the branch of a nation's armed forces that is responsible for aerial warfare as distinct from the army, navy, or other branches.
 Most nations either maintain an air force or, in the case of smaller and less well-developed countries, an air wing (see List of air forces).
 Air forces are usually tasked with the air defense of a country, as well as strategic bombing, interdiction, close air support, intelligence gathering, battlespace management, transport functions, and providing services to civil government agencies.
 Air force operations may also include space-based operations such as reconnaissance or satellite operations.

-Other military aviation
+Other branches

 Other branches of a nation's armed forces may use aviation (naval aviation and army aviation), in addition to or instead of, a dedicated air force.
 In some cases, this includes coast guard services that are also an armed service, as well as gendarmeries and equivalent forces.